jaateixeira/FLOSS-research-bibliography-collection/README.md

 A curated collection of bibliographic references on Free/Libre Open Source Software research, organized by topic.
 Curated by [Jose Teixeira](http://www.jteixeira.eu/) during his doctoral studies on ["Coopetition in an open-source way"](http://www.jteixeira.eu/dissertation/diss.pdf) in Information Systems at the University of Turku, Finland.
-They were intended for personal use, but they are now shared with others mapping the current state of the art of research in open-source software.
+They were intended for personal use, but are now in the public domain to facilitate mapping the current state of the art in open-source software research in a collaborative way.

 ## Motivation